 Inside the Dark Web of Terrorism, "Terrorist groups can't hide on the Web.
 A team of university researchers have quietly collected the largest digital library of information on terrorist groups.
-A look inside the part of the Web most of us never see."
-(For full article click here (html) or here (pdf).)
+A look inside the part of the Web most of us never see." (read full article.)

 Digital Journal, July 16th, 2007

 How Terrorists Use the Internet, "The internet is very useful for terrorists.
 Hsinchun Chen says he can get inside the websites of terrorists and follow conversations.
 He describes recruitment methods, and the psychology employed.
 He says the internet has given terrorists a global reach and influence."
 (For full transcript, click here (html), or for full audio click here (mp3).)

 The Science Show, March 31st 2007